How to migrate from OxFile to OneDrive

 Features available

-• Send files up to 250GB using OneDrive.
+• Send files up to your 100GB quota (hypothetically up to 250GB) using OneDrive.
 Can also send entire folders

 • Can send link to recipients, and can restrict to named users if required